Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Reduce Cost with Azure Virtual Machines.md

         | summarize MIN_CPU = min(CounterValue), AVG_CPU = avg(CounterValue), MAX_CPU = max(CounterValue) by Computer
         | where MAX_CPU < 25

+- Here we are using the ObjectName as *% Committed Bytes in Use*: which displays the ratio of memory/committed bytes to memory/commit limit
  - We are providing the minimum, average, maximum Memory utilization from last 30 days and Based on that we are filtering the result where the maximum Memory utilization is less than 25 percentage.

         Perf